Skip to content

 Terminal window

-cmakefmt --generate-completion bash > cmakefmt.bash
+cmakefmt completions bash > cmakefmt.bash

-cmakefmt --generate-completion zsh > _cmakefmt
+cmakefmt completions zsh > _cmakefmt

-cmakefmt --generate-completion fish > cmakefmt.fish
+cmakefmt completions fish > cmakefmt.fish

 Source the file from your .bashrc or .bash_profile: